tbelunis/NeighborhoodMap/README.md

 3. Run the command: bower install.
 To install the dependencies for the project.
 4. Open index.html in the Chrome browser.

-### Considerations on a mobile device
+When viewed on a mobile device the list will appear on top of the map.
-Click the chevron-left glyphicon to toggle the display of the list of places.